Culture in Action: Evaluating Text-to-Image Models through Social Activities: Introduction

-To cope with these challenges and answer the questions above, we introduce AHEaD diagnostic tools (\textbf{A}lignment, \textbf{H}allucination, \textbf{E}xaggeration, and \textbf{D}iversity) that \textbf{use external visual descriptors rather than biased VLM knowledge}.
+To cope with these challenges and answer above questions, we introduce AHEaD (\textbf{A}lignment, \textbf{H}allucination, \textbf{E}xaggeration, and \textbf{D}iversity), a diagnostic framework using \textbf{external visual descriptors}.
 We decompose activities into \emph{interpretable visual descriptors} that capture cultural elements across multiple dimensions.
-To ensure robust descriptor generation, we employ a \emph{proposer-refiner} approach where \emph{proposer} LLMs generate diverse candidates, and \emph{refiner} filters duplicates and errors.
-AHEaD provides \textbf{interpretable insights}: \emph{Alignment} measures cultural coverage with respect to descriptors; \emph{Hallucination} quantifies incorrect or irrelevant elements in the image; \emph{Exaggeration} measures over-representation compared to real images; \emph{Diversity} captures \textbf{variation in cultural elements} rather than low-level visual attributes (e.g., color, texture).
-Unlike naive image-text alignment, our framework provides interpretable feedback at multiple levels (e.g., image sets, individual images, or specific elements within the image).
-This enables researchers to identify which cultural aspects are missing, over-represented, or faithfully depicted.
+First, we create reference descriptors using a proposer-refiner approach where multiple proposers utilize an LLM to generate diverse candidates, and the refiner filters duplicates and errors.
+Second, we extract predicted descriptors from generated images using MLLMs.
+Unlike prior work that uses VLMs to directly score faithfulness, we use MLLMs only for generic scene understanding, avoiding reliance on their cultural biases.
+Finally, we compare reference against predicted descriptors to compute AHEaD metrics.
+AHEaD provides \textbf{interpretable insights} where \emph{Alignment} measures cultural coverage, \emph{Hallucination} quantifies incorrect elements, \emph{Exaggeration} measures over-representation, and \emph{Diversity} captures semantical variation in cultural elements.
+Our framework enables identifying which cultural aspects are missing, over-represented, or faithfully depicted.

-In more detail, applying our framework works as follows.
-First, we compute our AHEaD metrics (Alignment, Hallucination, Exaggeration, and Diversity) automatically, without requiring human annotations, which makes applying them to novel scenarios (e.g., new countries) scalable.
-The metrics compare different aspects of quality in the images generated by different text-to-image models, and can be used to quantitatively judge which T2I model to deploy when aiming to depict a particular country.
-Second, our framework outputs the aspects of social activities that are not represented well by T2I models.
-In particular, it can output the top-k and bottom-k of descriptors likely to be included mistakenly , and top-k and bottom-k of descriptors likely to be over-represented (exaggerated).
-This ability can be used to improve existing T2I models, e.g., by requesting models to add or remove particular concepts using the descriptors identified as problematic.
-Third, our framework computes correlations between the AHEaD metrics.
-These correlations can highlight trade-offs in adjustments to models and outputs.
-For example, we aim to answer the question, does boosting alignment reduce or boost hallucination and exaggeration?
+In more detail, our framework provides three key capabilities.
+First, we compute AHEaD metrics automatically without human annotations, enabling scalable evaluation across countries and T2I models.
+The metrics compare different aspects of quality in the images generated by different T2I models, and can be used to quantitatively judge which T2I model to deploy when aiming to depict a particular country.
+Second, AHEaD outputs interpretable diagnostics including top-k and bottom-k descriptors for missing, hallucinated, and exaggerated elements, supporting targeted model improvements through descriptor-guided editing.
+Third, we analyze correlations between metrics to reveal trade-offs, such as whether increasing alignment affects hallucination or exaggeration.